 Lionsgate Films Logo

 The emblem is laconic.
-It practically combines two fragments from the film company’s name, which used to be in the center.
-The narrow distance between the words “Lions” and “Gate” inspired designers to create a merged spelling without highlighting the first letters.
+It practically combines two fragments of the film company’s name, which used to be centered.
+The narrow spacing between the words “Lions” and “Gate” inspired designers to create a merged spelling that avoids highlighting the first letters.
 All glyphs are of the same size.
 They are bold, uppercase, and chiseled.

 Fonts and Colors